 Best Things To Do In Malaysia

-Visit Petronas Towers
+Admire Petronas Towers

 This is one of the most iconic sites in the world, the Petronas Towers.
 Also known as the Petronas Twin Towers due to the fact that they come in a pair.

-The view from the foot of the towers is breathtaking with 452 metres of gleaming steel reaching up to the sky.
+The view from the foot of the towers is breathtaking with 452 meters of gleaming steel reaching up to the sky.

-This is a sacred place for the Hindu’s in Malaysia.
+This is a sacred place for the Hindus in Malaysia.
 The Batu Caves make you work for your glimpse of the gods with a punishing climb of almost 300 steps leading up to the famous Cathedral Caves entrance.

 The islands are fringed by a coral reef, and the underwater life is rich with sea turtles and many species of tropical fish.

-This is Malaysia’s oldest national park.
-Over 4,000 square kilometers, the national park of Taman Negara straddles three Malaysian states, and is home to many species.
+This is Malaysia’s oldest national park and is over 4,000 square km in size.
+The national park of Taman Negara straddles three Malaysian states and is home to many species.